 What You Will Learn

-- Build personal inventory of useful skills to frame and control arguments and influence individual and team outcomes.
+- Build personal inventory of useful skills to frame and control arguments as well as influence individual and team outcomes.

-- Practice and apply storytelling techniques to create/shape your own memorable stories successfully and shift emphasis based on immediate tactical feedback.
+- Practice and apply storytelling techniques to create/shape their own memorable stories successfully and shift emphasis based on immediate tactical feedback.

-- Successfully identify motivational drivers you can use in your storytelling examples allowing to successfully lead rather than just manage projects.
+- Successfully identify motivational drivers they can use in their storytelling examples, allowing them to successfully lead rather than just manage projects.